dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 You will need to 'clone' the repository ('repo'), so that you can work on and run the code on your own machine.
 To do this, navigate to a folder where you would like to store your copy of the repo.
 This should be outside of your OneDrive area.
-To do this, click on documents, then click in the file path and delete everything up to your username (1).
+To do this, click on documents, then click on the file path and delete everything up to your username (1).
 This should take you to your user folder outside of OneDrive.
 You can make a folder there to store all your repos (2).